irfanniyaz/Travel-with-me/README.md

 +60 11-1009 7323

 package that we have:
- pinang island package
+ pinang island package-RM 643
- kota kinabalu package
+ kota kinabalu package-RM 844
- kuching package
+ kuching package-RM 842
- langkawi package
+ langkawi package-RM 408
 *just for 2 guest
 family package(not available)